-Maintenance Service Interval Maintenance Procedure After the first 5 hours Change the engine oil and filter.
+Maintenance Service Interval Maintenance Procedure After the first 8 hours Change the engine oil.
 Before each use or daily Check the safety-interlock system.
 Check the air cleaner for dirty, loose, or damaged parts.
 Check the engine-oil level.
 Clean the air intake screen.
 Inspect the blades.
 Inspect the grass deflector for damage.
 After each use Clean grass and debris from the cutting unit, muffler, drives, grass catcher, and engine.
 Clean the mower-deck housing.
 Every 25 hours Grease the caster wheel bearings (more often in sandy soil conditions).
-Clean the air-cleaner foam element (more often in dusty, dirty conditions).
 Check tire pressure.
 Check the belts for wear or cracks.
-Every 100 hours or yearly, whichever comes first Every 200 hours Replace the spark plug(s).Replace the in-line fuel filter.
-Every 300 hours Check and adjust the valve clearance.
+Every 100 hours Change the engine oil (more often in dirty or dusty conditions).
+Replace or clean and gap the spark plug.
+Replace the in-line fuel filter.
+Every 100 hours or yearly, whichever comes first Replace the paper air-cleaner element (more often in dirty or dusty conditions).
+Every 200 hours Change the engine-oil filter (more often in dirty or dusty conditions).

+Maintenance Service Interval Maintenance Procedure Every 300 hours Check and adjust the valve clearance.
 Contact an Authorized Service Dealer.
-Charge the battery and disconnect the battery cables.
+Before storage Charge the battery and disconnect the battery cables.
 Perform all maintenance procedures listed above before storage.
 Paint any chipped surfaces.